mmiele/DASH/documentation/general/design/dash-architectural-elements.md

 This article describes some of DASH key architecturale elements.

 > [!NOTE]
-> This is WIP and to collect information from several sources.
+> This is WIP to collect information from several sources.
 > The content can be added to existing articles.

 ## SONiC integration